bipinprasad/storm/docs/Docker-support.md

 | `storm.docker.readonly.bindmounts`        | A list of read only bind mounted directories.
 | `storm.docker.nscd.dir`                   | The directory of nscd (name service cache daemon), e.g. "/var/run/nscd/". nscd must be running so that profiling can work properly.
 | `storm.docker.seccomp.profile`            | White listed syscalls seccomp Json file to be used as a seccomp filter
-| `storm.local.dir`                         | This is not a new config and it's not specific to docker support.
-But it must not be under `STORM_HOME` directory because of the way how we bind mount directories.
-| `storm.workers.artifacts.dir`             | This is not a new config and it's not specific to docker support.
-But it must not be under `STORM_HOME` directory because of the way how we bind mount directories.
 | `supervisor.worker.launcher`              | Full path to the worker-launcher executable.
 Details explained at [How to set up worker-launcher](#how-to-set-up-worker-launcher)

 Note that we only support cgroupfs cgroup driver because of some issues with `systemd` cgroup driver; restricting to `cgroupfs` also makes cgroup paths simpler.
 Please make sure to use `cgroupfs` before setting up docker support.